jjuback/gc-excelviewer/README.md

 # Excel Viewer
-Powered by [Wijmo](http://www.wijmo.com/products/wijmo-5), this extension provides read-only viewers for CSV files and Excel spreadsheets within the current Visual Studio Code workspace.
+Powered by [Wijmo](http://www.grapecity.com/wijmo), this extension provides read-only viewers for CSV files and Excel spreadsheets within the current Visual Studio Code workspace.

-> This extension requires Visual Studio Code 1.34.0 or greater, as it now supports usage of the Webview API for Remote Development.
+> This extension requires Visual Studio Code 1.46.0 or greater.

-This extension no longer requires access to an external CDN, which prevented it from being used behind a firewall.
-This version adds new settings for controlling the display format of numeric columns in CSV files.
-It also includes improved support for parsing and displaying data values with embedded newlines.
-See the changelog for details.
+Version 3.0 includes some major improvements:
+* The extension no longer opens a web server on localhost, eliminating Windows firewall alerts once and for all.
+* Previews are now persisted when a webview is hidden, preserving scroll position and selected cells without reinitializing the webview.
+* Previews are now automatically restored when Visual Studio Code restarts, including sort/filter criteria and column layouts.

 > Please read [this section](#regex), which describes common customizations to the default configuration for column separators and other settings that affect CSV files.